Skip to content

 Use a rescue instance

 Important: Don't perform this procedure on an instance store-backed instance.
-Because the recovery procedure requires a stop and start of your instance, any data on that instance is lost.
-For more information, see Determine the root device type of your instance.
+The recovery procedure requires a stop and start of your instance, so you will lose the instance's data.

-Note: Depending on the product code, you might be required to launch an EC2 instance of the same OS type.
-For example, if the impaired EC2 instance is a paid RHEL AMI, then you must launch an AMI with the same product code.
-For more information, see Get the product code for your instance.
+Note: Check your instance product code.
+Some product codes require you to launch an EC2 instance in the same operating system (OS) type.
+For example, if the affected instance is a paid RHEL AMI, then you must launch an AMI with the same product code.
+If you have an AL2 instance, then you must create an AL2 rescue instance to avoid errors.

-12. To view your available disk devices, run the lsblk command: The following is an example of the output:
+7. To view your available disk devices, run the following command:

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT